FunlightStudios/Discord-Clone/README.md

 # ⚠️ Work in Progress
+## ▐▐ Paused

-This project is under active development and not production-ready yet.
+This project is paused development and not production-ready yet.
 (Project in German)

 ## Screenshots
 ![Dashboard](SC1.png)